 Percentiles of income

 I put in my after-tax income as £5750 which includes my salary, rent and pension contribution from my employer into the calculator, it says I am earning more than 95% of the population.
 It should be noted that the table above is before tax.

 Wow, that’s great news for me; however, I do not feel that I am rich.
 I live in a small flat in a good area, but my neighbours live in large houses worth upward of £1m.
 Who are they?

 There was a gentleman on the BBC’s Question Time around the time of the 2019 general election who was widely mocked for saying he didn’t feel well off on £80k/year.
 I can understand where he is coming from to some extent although, he is still well off.
-I have enough money to live my life now reasonably well and invest, but I am not wealthy because of my salary.
+With that income, I have enough money to live my life well and invest, but I am not wealthy because of my salary.

-On that counter intuitive point, we shall now look at less publicised Office for National Statistics figures for total wealth in the UK.
+On that counter-intuitive point, we shall now look at less publicised Office for National Statistics (ONS) figures for total wealth in the UK.
 They do a biennial report of net worth in the UK which can be found here.

 The data spreadsheet which I have taken info below from (and is the most interesting part) is found on the ONS website for total wealth in the UK and is publically available.

 The amazing thing about the statistics is they reveal why the mainstream media use income as a gauge for wealth.
 It’s because these statistics can make you feel really shitty about your position in society.

 Let’s use my max net worth that I achieved in Feb of this year as an example.
 It was £321k (thanks to the stock market crash, it’s around £300K now).